 2) get in shape – most of our frustration comes from not moving well on the court and not being fit enough to execute certain strokes that we want;

-3) mentally – understand that tennis is a game and you should play it to have fun and get a good work-out.
+3) mentally – understand that tennis is a game and you should play to have fun and get a good workout.

-Ultimately, don’t do what I recently did: break a new raquet out of frustration.
+Ultimately, don’t do what I recently did: break a new racquet out of frustration.
 I still regret that I did not control my temper.
-It was so not worth it… I miss my racquet!!! (tears coming down my cheeks).
+It was so not worth it… I miss my racquet!!! :'(

 7. “my second serve”

-– I already wrote quite a few articles about the Second Serve (where have you been???:).
+– I did write quite a few articles about the Second Serve (where have you been??? :)).
 Check them out here: